 Definition of Extraordinary Items

-Extraordinary Items are the transactions or events that are a rare occurrence in the business organization but has a material value & effect to the profit & loss of the organization for the period of occurrence and the effect of the same on the profit & loss statement are shown separately in the financial statements of the organization.
+Extraordinary Items are the transactions or events that are a rare occurrence in the business organization but have a material value & effect on the profit & loss of the organization for the period of occurrence and the effect of the same on the profit & loss statement are shown separately in the financial statements of the organization.

-There are certain events that occur sometimes in the business organization that is not related to day to day business operations instead they are not frequent and unusual in nature but prove material to the profit & loss derived by the organization during that period of occurrence.
-These items & events are shown separately in the financials of the company and are termed as ‘Extraordinary Items’.
-These extraordinary events could prove to be profitable for the business by boosting the profit of that period or even could prove liability for the business as could result in decreasing the profit of that period or increasing the loss of that period.
+Certain events sometimes occur in the business organization that is not related to day-to-day business operations; instead, they are not frequent and unusual but prove material to the profit & loss derived by the organization during that period of occurrence.
+These items & events are shown separately in the company’s financials and are termed ‘Extraordinary Items.’
+These extraordinary events could prove to be profitable for the business by boosting the profit of that period or even could prove liability for the company as it could result in decreasing the profit of that period or increasing the loss of that period.